The minimum wage in Iowa is $7.25 per hour.

 The FLSA allows employers to pay a lower hourly minimum wage, as long as that wage plus the tips the employee earns adds up to at least the full minimum wage for each hour worked.
 If not, the employer has to make up the difference.
 In Iowa, employers can pay tipped employees an hourly wage of $4.35, as long as the employee's tips bring the total hourly wage up to the state minimum wage.

 (For more information, see Nolo's article Tips, Tip Pooling, and Tip Credits.)

 Iowa has no overtime laws, although you may be eligible for overtime pay under the federal Fair Labor Standards Act.
-To learn more, see Nolo’s article Overtime Pay: Your Rights as an Employee and contact the Iowa Labor Services Division.
+To learn more, see Nolo's article Overtime Pay: Your Rights as an Employee and contact Iowa Workforce Development.

 Iowa does not require employers to provide lunch or rest breaks.
 However, you are entitled to be paid if you have to do any work during a break (for example, if you have to cover the phones while you eat lunch).
 And, generally, you are entitled to be paid for any short breaks (five to 20 minutes) your employer provides; this time is considered part of your work day.

-To learn more about wage and hour laws in Iowa, contact the state Labor Services Division.
+To learn more about wage and hour laws in Iowa, contact Iowa Workforce Development.